-Captive portal service gives the ability to organize a public (or guest) Wi-Fi zone with user authorization.
+Captive portal service gives the ability to organise a public (or guest) Wi-Fi zone with user authorisation.

-A captive portal is the authorization page that forcibly redirects users who connect to the public network before accessing the Internet.
+A captive portal is the authorisation page that forcibly redirects users who connect to the public network before accessing the Internet.

 How a captive portal works

-The operation principle of all such systems is the interception of the HTTP/HTTPS session of a user, who connects to a public network and redirect him to an external web server for authorization.
-Then the user can be authorized via SMS or callback to his cell phone number.
-After authorization is complete, the user gets access to the Internet.
+The operation principle of all such systems is the interception of the HTTP/HTTPS session of a user who connects to a public network and redirection to an external web server for authorisation.
+Then the user can be authorised via SMS or callback to his cell phone number.
+After authorisation is complete, the user gets access to the Internet.

-Captive portals use Universal Access Method (UAM) - a universal access control method with AAA (Authentication, Authorization, Accounting) and RADIUS.
+Captive portals use the Universal Access Method (UAM) - a universal access control method with AAA (Authentication, Authorisation, Accounting) and RADIUS.

-This service is provided by 3-rd party companies, and a Keenetic router is considered as the Captive Portal's client to work with their service.
+3-rd party companies provide this service, and a Keenetic router is considered as the captive portal's client to work with their service.

 The implementation of a captive portal in a Keenetic device is based on the open-source service Coova-Chilli.
 Most likely, a hotspot will successfully work with a captive portal service provider that supports Coova-Chilli.

-For user's convenience, most popular captive portal providers profiles were added.
-Those companies conducted tests from their side too and confirm the correct work with their implementation of the captive portal.
+For users' convenience, the most popular captive portal providers' profiles were added.
+Those companies also conducted tests from their side and confirmed the correct work with their implementation of the captive portal.
 To configure it, select a profile from the drop-down list and specify the required connection parameters from the personal account on the service provider's website.

-All the above-mentioned providers are cloud services.
-Authorization takes place remotely on the servers of these companies.
+All the providers mentioned above are cloud services.
+Authorisation takes place remotely on the servers of these companies.
 Besides them, there are so-called out-of-box solution providers that offer software for installation on customers' servers.
-In this case, a customer gets full control over the entire authorization system.
+In this case, a customer gets full control over the entire authorisation system.